 The body needs to be well nourished in order to be able to fight infection.
-Normally it has stores of some nutrients, such as iron, which will cover your needs for a short time if you are not eating properly, but will eventually run out.
+Normally, it has stores of some nutrients, such as iron, which will cover your needs for a short time if you are not eating properly, but will eventually run out.

-If you eat less food than you need your body can use up its fat stores first, but eventually the muscles will weaken and this will make you feel tired.
-Also your body tissue will be damaged more easily than normal and it will not heal as well.
-This is especially important if you have surgery and/or radiotherapy/chemotherapy.
-It is important to try to prevent weight loss whilst having chemotherapy/radiotherapy/pre and post surgery and gaining weight might help to improve energy levels and strength.
+If you eat less food than you need, your body can use up its fat stores first, but eventually the muscles will weaken and this will make you feel tired.
+Also your body tissues are more prone to damage and may not heal as well as usual.
+This is especially important if you have a surgery and/or radiotherapy/chemotherapy.
+It is important to try to prevent weight loss whilst having chemotherapy/radiotherapy/pre and post surgery, and gaining weight might help to improve energy levels and strength.
 The dietitian at your hospital will be pleased to advise you if you need more information about diet.

-Each of the following sections must be read in conjunction with the general advice appropriate to your treatment, eg fizzy drinks may not suit during radiotherapy, milk intolerance may be experienced following oesophagectomy and gastrectomy.
+Each of the following sections must be read in conjunction with the general advice appropriate to your treatment, e.g. fizzy drinks may not suit you during radiotherapy, milk intolerance may be experienced following oesophagectomy and gastrectomy.